eielsen/eielsen.github.io/_posts/2019-10-29-control-of-voice-coil-motor-speaker.md

 ---
 layout: post
-title: "Designing and evaluating a control law for tracking staircase reference trajectories"
+title: "Designing and evaluating a control law for a voice coil motor and speaker membrane system"
 supervisor: A/Prof Arnfinn A. Eielsen
 date: 2019-10-29
 ---

-[comment]: ## Designing and evaluating a control law for tracking staircase reference trajectories
+[comment]: ## Designing and evaluating a control law for a voice coil motor and speaker membrane system

 [comment]: *Supervisor: Assoc. prof. Arnfinn A. Eielsen*